designs-groups/designs-groups.github.io/README.md

 # Acknowledgment

 In the preparation of this database, we use the computer software GAP.
-Our findings heavily depend on the use of GAP packages in particular, DESIGN and GRAPE included packages.
+In addition to using the known methods for studying symmetries of block designs and at some point,  developing techniques in both design theory and group theory, our findings heavily depend on the use of GAP packages, in particular, DESIGN and GRAPE.

 [GAP2025] The GAP Group, GAP -- Groups, Algorithms, and Programming, Version 4.15.1; 2025. (https://www.gap-system.org)